Victoria Subercaseaux

-Victoria Subercaseaux Vicuña (28 July 1848 - 4 March 1931) was a Chilean socialite who contributed in the political and intellectual area of her country.
-She was Honorary Director of the Library of the Bando de Piedad and promoted the Protective Society, as well as she carried out humanitarian work with the disabled and veterans of the War of the Pacific.
+Victoria Subercaseaux Vicuña (28 July 1848 - 4 March 1931) was a Chilean socialite who made significant contributions to the political and intellectual area of her country.
+She was made Honorary Director of the Library of the Bando de Piedad and promoted the Protective Society, as well as she carried out humanitarian work with the disabled and veterans of the War of the Pacific.
 She was also a political advisor to her husband, Mayor Benjamín Vicuña Mackenna.

 Biography

 Victoria Subercaseaux Vicuña was born in Santiago on 28 July 1848.
 She was the daughter of Magdalena Vicuña y Aguirre and Senator Ramón Subercaseaux y Mercado.
 Her father came from one of Chile's wealthy families, the Subercaseaux, of French ancestors who made their fortune in mining.

 Her childhood was spent between the family's rural property, the Llano Subercaseaux, and the family home in the country's capital.
 Subercaseaux attended Miss Whitelock Private School, although her training was completed with private tutors.
 Her education was the same as that of the young ladies in her class and she learned piano, in which she excelled.
 She performed private concerts in family gatherings in front of distinguished guests.

 In 1866, Subercaseaux was introduced to society during the official dance that celebrated the reelection of the President of Chile José Joaquín Pérez, where she met her first cousin Benjamín Vicuña Mackenna.
 The following year they married and as a result of the marriage, they had 8 children, of whom only 4 reached adulthood: Blanca, María, Eugenia and Benjamín.